 Of course, there are differences.
 One finds the relationship she desires, the other still awaits that moment.
 One of us is an amazing cook; the other is a budding oenophile.

 The recurrent themes of the movie – rebirth, renewal, growth, love, family, friends, food, and wine – are essential to living a fulfilled life.
 It’s in that spirit that Frances Mayes developed her Tuscan Sun brand to include these elements, most recently, Tuscan Sun Wines.
 The movie and wine were not my first exposure to the Tuscan Sun line of products.
-Less than two years ago, I reviewed the olive oil.
+Fewer than two years ago, I reviewed the olive oil.

 One of the two wines provided to me by Banner Media Group was the 2011 Frances Mayes’s Tuscan Sun Wines Tondo Tondo, Toscana IGT, which means Just perfect.
 This Sangiovese is delightful, especially at the price point of around $14.
 It’s feminine, floral, and fruity, with loads of bright cherry, raspberry, and strawberry flavors.
 It finishes with soft tannins, spice, and a bit of acidity.
 It’s aged in stainless steel, so the berry flavors have a starring role.